Super Lawyers

 What Is the Minimum Required Uninsured Motorist Coverage in Maryland?

-In Maryland, drivers must carry car insurance that covers both the medical expenses acquired from bodily injuries and property damage costs.
+In Maryland, drivers must carry car insurance that covers medical expenses acquired from bodily injuries and property damage costs.
 It is, of course, a good idea to carry as large of a policy as possible.
-No matter what, there is a minimum amount of coverage that policies must meet.
+No matter what, policies must meet a minimum amount of coverage.
 The minimum policy limits for uninsured motorist protection are the same as the minimum general liability insurance requirements:

 Can I Bring an Uninsured Motorist Claim without Bringing a Claim Against the At-Fault Driver?

-In Maryland, a victim who has been injured in a car accident may directly sue their insurance company without suing the at-fault motorist.
+In Maryland, a victim injured in a car accident may directly sue their insurance company without suing the at-fault motorist.
 See Nationwide Mutual Insurance Co. v.
 Webb, 291 Md.
 721, 736 (1981).

-“Maryland law allows drivers to directly sue their own insurance company for benefits.”
+“Maryland law allows drivers to sue their own insurance company for benefits directly.”

-Filing directly against the provider of uninsured or underinsured motorist coverage when no action has been filed against the at-fault driver is a type of breach of contract action.
+Filing directly against the provider of uninsured or underinsured motorist coverage when no action has been filed against the at-fault driver is a breach of contract action.
 Typically, though, our Maryland personal injury lawyers simultaneously bring a negligence claim against the at-fault driver and a breach of contract against the client’s insurance company.
-In the case of under insurance, the injured victim’s insurance company pays only for damages in excess of the negligent driver’s insurance policy limits.
+Under insurance, the injured victim’s insurance company only pays damages over the negligent driver’s insurance policy limits.

 Yes.
-Uninsured motorist insurance covers you when the at-fault driver flees the scene and when someone intentionally causes you harm about the use of a motor vehicle.
+Uninsured motorist insurance covers you when the at-fault driver flees the scene and when someone intentionally causes you harm with a motor vehicle.

 In 1997, the Maryland high court decided Harris v.
 Nationwide.
 That case was about a criminal who drove through a parking lot and grabbed the plaintiff’s purse, dragging her for about 15 feet before speeding away.
 The robber was never found, and the plaintiff made an injury claim under her own policy with Nationwide.
 Nationwide argued that it was not responsible because (1) the intentional theft was not an “accident,” and (2) the plaintiff’s injuries did not arise out of the “ownership, maintenance or use of an uninsured motor vehicle.”
 Because Nationwide refused to pay, Plaintiff Harris filed a lawsuit against them for breach of contract, and she won the case.

-The second issue is whether the injuries arose out of the “ownership, maintenance or use of an uninsured motor vehicle.”
+The second issue is whether the injuries arose from the “ownership, maintenance or use of an uninsured motor vehicle.”
 Prior court cases looked at similar circumstances and decided that if the accident bears a direct or substantial relation to the use or operation of the car, it is covered.
 Examining Ms. Harris’s situation, the Court decided that her injuries were directly related to the use of an uninsured motor vehicle.
 Not all intentional injuries are related.
 The Court also examined a prior case where, after a fender bender, one driver got out of his car and attacked the other driver.
-That was held to be too far removed from the use of a motor vehicle to allow coverage.
+That was held too far removed from using a motor vehicle to allow coverage.

-In general, though, this ruling established a good rule for Maryland citizens.
+In general, though, this ruling established an excellent rule for Maryland citizens.
 We can continue to protect ourselves with uninsured/underinsured motorist coverage.
 Even where we are harmed intentionally by a driver using a car, we are covered by our own policy.
-We recommend that you get as much UM/UIM insurance as you can.
-There are a lot of uninsured drivers out there, and even more drivers with policies that are only worth $30,000.
-With a small increase in premiums, you can get significantly higher coverage.
+We recommend getting as much UM/UIM insurance as possible.
+There are a lot of uninsured drivers out there and even more drivers with policies that are only worth $30,000.
+With a slight increase in premiums, you can get significantly higher coverage.
 High uninsured motorist coverage is good protection for you and your family.

-There is a very specific statutory scheme to govern uninsured motorist cases in Maryland.
+Maryland has a specific statutory scheme to govern uninsured motorist cases.
 Still, there are a lot of gray areas open to interpretation.
-Maryland appellate courts have had many opportunities to interpret our uninsured motorist laws to give attorneys guidance on how to use the statute.
-Below is a list of key Maryland uninsured motorist cases:
+Maryland appellate courts have had many opportunities to interpret our uninsured motorist laws to guide attorneys using the statute.
+Below is a list of crucial Maryland uninsured motorist cases:

-• Mundey v.
+- Mundey v.
 Erie Insurance, 396 Md.
-656, 914 A.2d 1167 (2007) Plaintiff left his parents’ home in Lusby and moved to Waldorf.
+656, 914 A.2d 1167 (2007): The plaintiff left his parents’ home in Lusby and moved to Waldorf.
 Almost a year later, he was injured in a car crash.
 He tried to get coverage under his parents’ policy with Erie.
 The court rejected his claim that his parents’ uninsured motorist coverage would apply because he intended to return home at some point in the future.

-• Gorham v.
+- Gorham v.
 Guidant Mutual Insurance, 80 F. Supp.2d 540, 546 (D.Md.
-2000): Federal court opinion that found that “in process of getting in a van” is tantamount to “occupying” the vehicle for the purpose of UM coverage.
+2000): This was a federal court opinion that found that “in the process of getting in a van” is tantamount to “occupying” the vehicle for the purpose of UM coverage.

-• Forbes v.
+- Forbes v.
 Harleysville Mutual Insurance., 322 Md.
 689, 589 A.2d 944 (1991): In this Anne Arundel County fatal car accident case, the court adopted the “totality of the circumstances” to determine residency in Maryland uninsured motorist cases.
-The court also found Maryland uninsured motorist statute applies to wrongful death claims
+The court also found that the Maryland uninsured motorist statute applies to wrongful death claims.

-• Schuler v.
+- Schuler v.
 Erie Insurance Exchange, 81 Md.
 App.
 499, 568 A.2d 873 (1990).
-In this Montgomery County pedestrian collision case, the court shot down a victim’s effort to get UM coverage from his wife’s commercial policy as opposed to his coverage with MAIF.
+In this Montgomery County pedestrian collision case, the court shot down a victim’s effort to get UM coverage from his wife’s commercial policy instead of his MAIF coverage.
 The court found in dicta that a permissive user pedestrian should be covered even if they are not in the vehicle at the time of the collision.
 You can read more about this case here.

 Hire a Lawyer to Fight for You